 Types of Data Breaches:

-Insider Threat: Occasionally, an employee within an organization may misuse data—for instance, by leaking information from their workplace or sharing confidential details with a rival organization.
-Such breaches can occur either accidentally or intentionally.
+Insider Threat: An insider threat is when a person within an organization misuses data.
+For example, leaking information from the workplace or sharing confidential information with a competitor.
+These breaches can happen accidentally or intentionally.

 Data Breach in Cybersecurity